spinklerz/Active-Directory-Ticketing-Lab/README.md

 # Active-Directory-Ticketing-Lab
-Setup a virtual network with a pfsense gateway, DC01, and a windows 11 workstation to practice managing user accounts, setting up GPOs and an ubuntu machine that manages a ticketing system.
+Setup a virtual network with a pfsense gateway, DC01, and a Windows 11 workstation to practice managing user accounts, setting up GPOs and an Ubuntu machine that manages a ticketing system.
 Extended the lab into
 Microsoft 365 and Microsoft Entra ID to simulate cloud-based identity management, including user provisioning, conditional access policies, MFA enforcement, and password reset workflows mirroring the on-premises
 Active Directory environment.